 Did we mention Stanley’s family is cursed?
-Wil his time at the detention center just happen to break this curse?
+Will his time at the detention center happen to break this curse?

-This multiple award-winning story is great for any age.
-The fast-moving pace of the plot really draws the reader in.
+This multiple award-winning stories are great for any age.
+The fast-moving pace of the plot draws the reader in.
 The flashbacks in the story help create a beautiful spider web of connection.

 Author: Mark Twain

-A story originally written in 1882, provides an adventure of two boys who happen to look alike, trade places.
+The Prince and the Pauper is a story originally written in 1882.
+This story is an adventure of two boys who happen to look alike, trade places.
 The prince becomes the pauper, and the pauper becomes the prince.

 This story of hardship and acceptance shows character development and change.